How Do You Get a PFA in Pennsylvania?Published: Mar 03, 2023 in Protection From Abuse (PFA)

 You should follow these four steps to get a PFA in Pennsylvania:

-Complete the necessary forms, listing yourself as the plaintiff and your abuser as the defendant.
+- Complete the necessary forms, listing yourself as the plaintiff and your abuser as the defendant.
 Describe the abuse in detail, if it involved a weapon, when and where it occurred, and a detailed account of what happened.
 Ask questions if you have them as you complete the paperwork.
-Do not sign the documents until the prothonotary reviews them as you might be required to sign them in front of either a notary or a judge.
+Do not sign the documents until the prothonotary reviews them as you might be required to sign them before a notary or a judge.

-A judge will review your petition to determine if you should receive an ex parte temporary PFA, which will be effective until a full hearing that allows your abuser to tell his or her side of the story (generally within 10 business days).
+- A judge will review your petition to determine if you should receive an ex parte temporary PFA, which is effective until a full hearing, which is usually scheduled within 10 business days.
 You will receive copies of the temporary order and petition; you should give a copy of each to the sheriff to serve your abuser.
 You must also complete the sheriff’s service form, which provides the information needed to notify your abuser of the court hearing.
 Be certain to keep a copy of your PFA with you at all times.

-Both you and your abuser must attend a court hearing during which a judge will determine if you should receive a final PFA.
+- Both you and your abuser must attend a court hearing during which a judge will determine if you should receive a final PFA.
 Your ex parte temporary PFA will expire if you do not attend court and you will need to begin the process over, so ask the prothonotary for a continuance if you need a later court date.
-(The judge may issue a final PFA if your abuser fails to appear in court or may select a new hearing date.
-If the latter occurs, then be certain to request that the judge extends the order you have.)
-Your hearing will require you to testify about the abuse and to present any evidence you have to verify it.
+The judge may issue a final PFA if your abuser fails to appear in court or may select a new hearing date.
+If the latter occurs, then be certain to request that the judge extend your order.
+Your hearing will require you to testify about the abuse and to present evidence.
 A PFA lawyer can represent you and help defend your stance.
 Your abuser will also be allowed to defend themselves against the accusations.
 The judge will then determine if he or she should grant a final PFA.

 How Pittsburgh Divorce & Family Law, LLC Can Help